 Mental health and drug and alcohol use poses many challenges for professionals.
 Workers may feel unskilled or unable to provide adequate support in dealing with this complex area, with services often in disagreement in what are causing the problems.

-This is a one day course that focuses on drug use and mental health (dual diagnosis).
-This course aims to provide information on how drugs, alcohol and mental health issues interrelate and how to work effectively with this client group.
+Dual Diagnosis training course.
+This course focuses on drug use and mental health (dual diagnosis).
+The course aims to provide information on how drugs, alcohol and mental health issues interrelate and how to work effectively with this client group.

 Aims and objectives